sempiedram/ACP1/analysis3.md

 When the cycle is broken, a "goodbye" message is displayed, and then the program is closed.

+# Error handling

+Errors can be indicated through the use of a variable that is checked at appropriate times.
+This variable is a byte named error_code.
+The error_code byte has a value of NO_ERROR (a constant) initially, and as long as it has that value, it's considered that no error has ocurred (or has been raised) in the program.

+Other possible values are:
+- ERROR_INVALID_TOKEN: Indicates that an invalid token was found in the expression.
+- ERROR_UNMATCHED_PARENTHESIS: Incomplete pairs of parenthesis.
+- ERROR_INVALID_BASE: An unidentified base was given to the program.

+Besides the error_code byte, two other bytes are set aside for error handling: error_extra_info, and error_extra_info2.
+These two bytes can be used to "pass" extra information relevant to the error, for example: the address of a string, the number of unmatched strings, the unrecognized character, etc.

+Checking for error should be done using the NO_ERROR constant, for example:

+	cmp byte [error_code], NO_ERROR
+	je .no_error
+		call handle_error
+	.no_error:

+The error can then be handled by a general error handling procedure, or a custom procedure can be written specifically for that point of the program.

 # Category determination

 The category is mainly determined by what characters are found in the user_input string.
 The method that does this is called check_category, which returns what category the string was through the byte called "category".
 The values of that byte are: CATEGORY_ARITHMETIC, CATEGORY_COMMAND, CATEGORY_COMPLEMENT, CATEGORY_VARIABLE, and CATEGORY_INVALID.
 These constants have specific distinct numerical values, but the numerical values should not be used, only their names as they could be changed.